Should You Use Personality Testing in the Workplace?

 However, using personality testing as a form of assessment could have unintended consequences.
 If personality testing is part of your recruiting process, here are three reasons to consider retiring it:

-1. A personality assessment puts your organization at risk of legal issues.
+1. Personality testing puts your organization at risk of legal issues.

 Even if a personality test is administered by a reliable and reputable agency, the employer is still at risk of violating the Americans with Disabilities Act, Title VII of the Civil Rights Act of 1964 and/or the Age Discrimination in Employment Act.
 For example, if a job candidate can prove 1) a personality trait the employer screened for is connected to a protected class, and 2) the candidate was rejected due to having that personality trait, the employer can be sued for discrimination.